 Religion and Spirituality of Native Americans

 Indigenous people are profoundly entrenched in religion and spirituality as they imbue every dimension of life, health, and well-being (Isaacson et al., 2022).
 Native Americans share communal experiences, including traditional healing practices, prayers, Christianity, and spirituality.
-Essentially, traditional indigenous religions vary among tribes; some practice animism, others shamanism, and revering ancestral spirits.
+Essentially, traditional Indigenous religions vary among tribes; some practice animism, others shamanism, and revering ancestral spirits.
 While the spiritual practices of Native American peoples were characterized by reverence for multiple deities, their specific beliefs differed based on environmental factors and available food resources (Isaacson et al., 2022).
 Nevertheless, a shared aspect across many tribes was the belief in a hierarchical structure of gods and spirits responsible for creating the universe and safeguarding against malevolent forces.
 The main religion of Native Americans is Christianity, which was incepted in the colonial era.
-Per se, Christianity greatly influences their indigenous spiritual beliefs, such that some communities practice syncretic practices (Kent et al., 2021).
+Per se, Christianity greatly influences their Indigenous spiritual beliefs, such that some communities practice syncretic practices (Kent et al., 2021).
 Many Native Americans maintain a commitment to traditional practices, and some individuals who have converted to Christianity integrate these traditions into their church life.
 For instance, they amalgamate traditional ceremonies like the sweat lodge, smudging (the burning of dried herbs for purification), and tobacco offerings (honoring plants and animals) alongside Christian worship, particularly in liturgically oriented churches such as the Episcopal Church (Kent et al., 2021).

 Socioeconomic Status and Risk Factors